 double-time then half-time then triplets).
 Pick one flow per section. - Vague beat description.

-Hard beatproduces nothing specific;808 kick, sliding bass, hi-hat tripletsproduces a trap beat. - Generating without listening to flow first.
-Beat clarity matters less than vocal clarity in rap.
+Hard beatproduces nothing specific;808 kick, sliding bass, hi-hat tripletsproduces a trap beat. - Judging a take without listening to flow first.
+In rap, vocal clarity matters more than beat clarity.

 Advanced tips